Structure & Governance

 - Governance established at a regional or national level

-- Roadmap for a change programme defined and broadly accepted
+- Roadmap for a change programme defined and accepted by stakeholders involved.

 - Full, integrated programme established, with funding and a clear mandate.